 2.3 The Inchcape Rock

- Prepare a word register related to marine life.
+ICE BREAKERS: Prepare a word register related to marine life.

 Sailors fish algae crab waves